doolin/hrecipe/readme.txt

 * localized page hook to get postbox handling into UJS.
 * Change class `mealtype` to `recipeType`, which is supported by rich snippets.
 * Fixed a css problem where hrecipe `div.inside` was overriding WP native css.
 Thanks to Tom Coady (http://web-tart.co.uk/) for pointing this out and suggesting the fix.
+* Added nutrition information with calories, fat and protein.

 = 0.5.8.5 =